SWC-OSG-Workshop/2014-12-15-UChicago/novice/DHTC/02-ssh.md

 ~~~
 {:class="out"}

+> #### Security
-Secure shell is called "secure" to contrast it with an older program called `rsh`,
+> Secure shell is called "secure" to contrast it with an older program
-which stood for "remote shell".
-Back in the day,
+> called `rsh`, which stood for "remote shell".
+Back in the day, when
-when everyone trusted each other and knew every chip in their computer by its first name,
+> everyone trusted each other and knew every chip in their computer by its
-people didn't encrypt anything except the most sensitive information when sending it over a network.
+> first name, people didn't encrypt anything except the most sensitive
-However,
-that meant that villains could watch network traffic,
+> information when sending it over a network.
+However, that meant that
-steal usernames and passwords,
+> villains could watch network traffic, steal usernames and passwords,
-and use them for all manner of nefarious purposes.
+> and use them for all manner of nefarious purposes.
+SSH was invented to
-SSH was invented to prevent this (or at least slow it down).
-It uses several sophisticated, and heavily tested, encryption protocols
+> prevent this (or at least slow it down).
+It uses several sophisticated,
-to ensure that outsiders can't see what's in the messages
+> and heavily tested, encryption protocols to ensure that outsiders can't
-going back and forth between different computers.
+> see what's in the messages going back and forth between different
+> computers.

-`ssh` has a companion program called `scp`,
-which stands for "secure copy".
+`ssh` has a companion program called `scp`, which stands for "secure
-It allows us to copy files to or from a remote computer using the same kind of connection as SSH.
+copy".
+It allows us to copy files to or from a remote computer using
-The command's name combines `cp`'s and `ssh`'s,
+the same kind of connection as SSH.
+The command's name combines `cp`'s
-and so does its operation.
-To copy a file,
+and `ssh`'s, and so does its operation.
+To copy a file, we specify
-we specify the source and destination paths,
-either of which may include computer names.
+the source and destination paths, either of which may include computer
-If we leave out a computer name,
+names.
+If we leave out a computer name, `scp` assumes we mean the
-`scp` assumes we mean the machine we're running on.
+machine we're running on.

 Let's re-use a file from previous lessons and send it to OSG Connect.
 Create the file `mars.txt` that contains the following (hint: use nano):